 - A major charge in market conditions, such as a significant change in rates or a rise in home prices, makes it beneficial to refinance.

-- You are able to use a cash out refi to pay off high interest debt, make major home improvements, etc.
+- You are able to use a cash out refinance to pay off high interest debt, make major home improvements, etc.

 Refinance or No?

 Are you still unsure if you should refinance?
 Many people feel the same way.
 Even when rates drop significantly, the decision to refinance your mortgage can be uncertain at best.
 One of the problems is that the rules of thumb we have learned about when to refinance do not always make sense. (themortgagereports.com)

 So, homeowners may refinance when it does not make sense, and do not refinance when they should.

 Refinancing your mortgage means replacing your current mortgage with a new loan.
 With the refinance, the balance of your current loan is paid using the balance of your new mortgage loan.
 When the refi is done, the old loan no longer exists.
 It is replaced with an entirely new mortgage with new terms.

 There are many good reasons why homeowners want to do a mortgage refinance.
 A homeowner may want to exploit changes in the mortgage market, including a sudden drop in rates.
 A new loan can provide you with a much lower rate and payments, and may get rid of pesky private mortgage insurance or PMI.